 - Lower oven temperature to 170 C / 338 F (no fan) and bake the eclairs for 40 min.
 Do not open the oven door in the first 30 min.
 If you are baking it the first time it is a good idea to take one eclair out of the oven at 40 min and check its consistency.
 If it is golden in colour, nicely puffed up, does not deflate on room temperature and the middle of the eclair is not raw (it is ok if it's a bit wet, it will dry while cooling down) then it is considered to be done

-- Cool either on the perforated air mat or if baked on parchment then cool them on cooling rack
+- Cool the eclairs on the perforated air mat

-- Fill with chocolate, vanilla of coffee pastry cream.
+- Fill with chocolate or vanilla bean pastry cream.
 Use my recipes in here